-Bulgarian envoy, Shafqat Mahmood discuss cooperation in education - DNA News Agency
+Bulgarian Envoy, Shafqat Mahmood discuss cooperation in education - DNA News Agency

-ISLAMABAD, JUL 12: Ambassador of Bulgaria to Pakistan Irena Gancheva called on to Shafqat Mahmood, Federal Minister for Education, Professional Training & National Heritage here in his office.
+ISLAMABAD: Ambassador of Bulgaria to Pakistan Irena Gancheva called on Shafqat Mahmood, Federal Minister for Education, Professional Training & National Heritage here in his office.

 Federal Minister for Education, Professional Training & National Heritage, to Shafqat Mahmoodin a meeting with the newly appointed Ambassador of Bulgaria to Pakistan Irena Gancheva, stressed to further enhance the need for cooperation between the two states in the field of education and culture.